SukyH/finance-app-with-scraping-and-sentiment-analysis/README.md

 Finance App (Capstone project)
 Overview

-This is a web-based application designed to promote financial literacy through interactive workshops and fun simulations.
-It provides a platform for users to earn points by completing various financial literacy actions.
-The project is aimed at high school students (or potentially York University students) to engage them in financial learning and real-world applications of financial concepts.
+The Finance App is a web-based application designed to enhance financial literacy through interactive workshops, real-world simulations, and dynamic content.
+Targeted primarily at high school students (or potentially university students), this application allows users to earn points by completing various financial literacy actions.
+The project integrates sentiment analysis to assess the tone of financial news articles and uses web scraping to fetch real-time financial news and trends.
+The application uses cutting-edge technologies such as AWS Lambda, API Gateway, and Firebase to provide a seamless experience.

 The app includes features such as: